Try Semrush

 To maintain peak performance, monitor these metrics:

-• Traffic Trends: Keep an eye on your website traffic.
-Sudden drops may indicate issues with your content or SEO strategy.
+• Traffic trends: Keep an eye on your website traffic.
+Sudden drops may indicate issues with your content or on-page SEO strategy.

-• Click-Through Rate (CTR): Monitor CTR to evaluate how well your title tags and meta descriptions are performing.
-Adjust if needed.
+• Click-through rate (CTR): Monitor your CTR to evaluate how well your title tags and meta descriptions are performing.
+Then, adjust them if needed.

 Conclusion